The Chinese have always excelled historically as travellers.

 leaves.

-Look at the colorful Talam range of
+Look at the colorful

-Nyonya Kuih which are very pleasing to the eye as well as the tastebuds.
+Nyonya Kuih which are very pleasing to the eye as well as the taste buds.

-The Kuih Lapis and Pulut Tekan with its accompaniment of Seri Kaya can
+Pulut Tekan with its accompaniment of

 be used as centerpieces for any functions.
 Of all the Talam, Pulut Tekan